 How to Publish Open Access

-- To see if your open access publishing is in compliance with the post-2014 REF
+- See if your open access publishing is in compliance with the post-2014 REF

 Checking journal compliancy against my funder's policy